rtCamp/nginx-helper/README.md

-If your cache directory is different, you can override this in your wp-config.php by adding `define('RT_WP_NGINX_HELPER_CACHE_PATH','/var/run/nginx-cache/');`
+If your cache directory is different, you can override this in your wp-config.php by adding `define('RT_WP_NGINX_HELPER_CACHE_PATH','/var/run/nginx-cache/');` or override this in the plugin settings.
+Settings in wp-config.php take precedence over plugin setting.

 Replace the path with your own.